echemdb/unitpackage/doc/usage/echemdb_usage.md

 ### Shifting reference scales

-A key issue for comparing aqueous electrochemical current potential traces is that data can be recorded with different reference electrodes.
-Hence direct comparison of the data is not straight forward unless the data is shifted to a new reference scale.
-The shift to a different reference scale depends on the how the value of that reference electrode vs the standard hydrogen electrode (SHE) is determined and sometimes depends on the source of the reported data.
+A key issue for comparing electrochemical current potential traces is that data can be recorded with different reference electrodes.
+Hence direct comparison of the potential data is not straight forward unless the data is shifted to a common reference scale.
+The shift to a different reference scale depends on how the value of that reference electrode vs the standard hydrogen electrode (SHE) is determined and sometimes depends on the source of the reported data.

 #### Separate consideration

-To mitigate this issue, the `unitpackage.electrochemistry.reference_electrdoes` module, contains reference electrodes currently supported by unitpackage that can be accessed by its API.
+To mitigate this issue, the `unitpackage.electrochemistry.reference_electrdoes` module, contains a collection of commonly used reference electrodes that can be accessed by its API.

 ```{code-cell} ipython3
 from unitpackage.electrochemistry.reference_electrodes import ReferenceElectrodes